Linear-Cost Covariance Functions for Gaussian Random Fields: Introduction

 There also exists a rich literature focusing on only the parameter estimation of $\bm{\theta}$.
 Among them, spectral methods~\citep{Whittle1954,Guyon1982,Dahlhaus1987} deal with the data in the Fourier domain.
 These methods work less well for high dimensions~\citep{Stein1995} or when the data are ungridded~\citep{Fuentes2007}.
 Several methods focus on the approximation of the likelihood, wherein the log-determinant term~\eqref{eqn:loglik} may be approximated by using Taylor expansions~\citep{Zhang2006} or Hutchinson approximations~\citep{Aune2014,Han2017,Dong2017,Ubaru2017}.
 The composite-likelihood approach~\citep{Vecchia1988,Stein2004a,Caragea2007,Varin2011} partitions $X$ into subsets and expands the likelihood by using the law of successive conditioning.
 Then, the conditional likelihoods in the product chain are approximated by dropping the conditional dependence on faraway subsets.
 This approach is often competitive.
 Yet another approach is to solve unbiased estimating equations~\citep{Anitescu2012,Stein2013,Anitescu2017} instead of maximizing the log-likelihood $\mathcal{L}$.
 This approach rids the computation of the determinant term, but its effectiveness relies on fast matrix-vector multiplications~\citep{Chen2014b} and effective preconditioning of the covariance matrix~\citep{Stein2012a,Chen2013}.

 Recently, a multi-resolution approach~\citep{Katzfuss2017} based on successive conditioning was proposed, wherein the covariance structure is approximated in a hierarchical manner.
 The remainder of the approximation at the coarse level is filled by the finer level.
 This approach shares quite a few characteristics with our approach, which falls under the umbrella of ``hierarchical matrices'' in numerical linear algebra.
-Detailed connections and distinctions are drawn in Section~\ref{sec:compare.hierarchical.matrix}.
+Whereas the structure of~\citet{Katzfuss2017} is obtained in a coarse-to-fine fashion, our approach derives the structure in a fine-to-coarse manner, allowing translations to a type of hierarchical matrices that admit $O(n)$ cost without $\log n$ factors.
+Comparison of kriging and likelihood performance can be found in Section~\ref{sec:exp.mra}.